bergie/bergie.github.com/_posts/2013-06-05-noflo-two-years.md

 ![The coastal road in Oregon](/files/oregon-coast.jpg)

-Implementing your own is usually the best method for learning a new concept, and so when I got back to the Bay Areay, I decided to write an [FBP system of my own](https://github.com/bergie/noflo) on Node.js.
+Implementing your own is usually the best method for learning a new concept, and so when I got back to the Bay Area, I decided to write an [FBP system of my own](https://github.com/bergie/noflo) on Node.js.

 I also kept a [Qaiku](http://en.wikipedia.org/wiki/Qaiku) thread on the things I discovered, parts of which I later [republished on this site](http://bergie.iki.fi/blog/flow-based-programming-is-interesting/).